EavenK/BertelsmannArvatoCapstoneProject_Kaggle/README.md

 * Part 4 Kaggle Competition
 > Once chosen a model, use it to make predictions on the campaign data as part of a Kaggle Competition.
 Result was submitted to obtain a kaggle score which is roc_auc score on the testing data.
 Through Kaggle score, position of the participant in the leaderboard was determined.

-For the full analysis, please visit my blog post available [here](https://eavenkhaw.medium.com/create-a-customer-segmentation-report-for-arvato-financial-services-129f5ceaf14d).
+For the full analysis, please visit my blog post available here [Create a Customer Segmentation Report for Arvato Financial Services](https://eavenkhaw.medium.com/create-a-customer-segmentation-report-for-arvato-financial-services-129f5ceaf14d).

 ## Author<a name="authors"></a>